-- Memory skills; it’s a tough job remembering all that goes on in their environment, but somehow they manage to recall fairy tales, nursery rhymes and peoples behaviour, all whilst stimulating their memory bank.
+- Memory skills; it’s a tough job remembering all that goes on in their environment, but somehow they manage to recall fairy tales, nursery rhymes and peoples behavior, all whilst stimulating their memory bank.

 And lastly, how can we encourage imaginative play?

 - Embrace the chaos; yes, you heard that right.
 Imaginative play can be calming but it can also be chaotic!
 We tend to get overwhelmed with the mess and noise at times, well, set aside some time to just let it be.
-You should have seen my house this weekend, we had beds turned into fortresses and the treehouse turned into a restaurant.
+You should have seen my house this weekend, we had beds turned into fortresses and the tree-house turned into a restaurant.
 It was chaotic, loud and messy, but hey, life is far too short to sweat the small stuff.

 - Open-ended toys; are toys that can be played with, in any way, shape and form.
 They encourage creativity and free-thinking.
-Like blocks, lego and stuffed animals.
+Like blocks, Lego and stuffed animals.